The adiabatic limit of Schr\"odinger operators on fibre bundles: Adiabatic theory on fibre bundles

 All of these terms are trace-class since they have finite rank.
 They are also uniformly bounded since

 is uniformly bounded by~\eqref{eq:L_X H_F}.
 The terms are continuous in $x$ by the same reasoning as for $P_0$, so since $x_0$ and $i$ were arbitrary this implies $\lambda \in \mathscr{C}^1_b(B)$. \end{proof} In order to control $[\Delta_h,P_0]$ we also need to take care of commutators of $P_0$ with two horizontal vector fields.
 Then, in our iterative construction of $P_\eps$, commutators with an arbitrary number of such fields may appear.
 Additionally we will need to keep track of boundary values in order to be sure when we have an object compatible with the domain of $H$.
 For a systematic discussion of these issues we define special algebras of differential operators.
 These differential operators will have coefficients in $L^\infty(\mathscr{L}(\mathscr{H}_F))$, which are exactly the fibre-wise operators in $\mathscr{L}(\mathscr{H})$.
-We assume these coefficients to be smooth in the following sense: Take $U_\nu \in \mathfrak{U}$ and let $\mathcal{C^\nu}\subset L^\infty\left(\mathscr{L}(\mathscr{H}_F)\vert_{U_\nu}\right)$ be those linear operators $A$ for which any commutator of the form
+We assume these coefficients to be smooth in the following sense: